 It is beginning to feel like the excitement about Big Data is peaking.
-Thanks to computer and communication technology we are now able to collect enormous amounts of raw information (data) about people and how they spend their time on line.
+Thanks to the digitial transformation we are now able to collect enormous amounts of raw information (data) about people and how they spend their time on line.
 This information is vitally important to understanding who our customers are and how they act.
 Now the challenge is to use that information to increase efficiency, improve products, and increase profit.

 The information hierarchy starts at the bottom with data and ends at the top with wisdom.
 Big Data and Analytics are working their way up from the bottom of this hierarchy.
 We are getting somewhere around “intelligence” and “knowledge.”